 On a national level, ALS advocates have successfully lobbied Congress to support millions of dollars in ALS research, to support veterans diagnosed with Lou Gehrig's Disease, and to create the ALS Registry.
 Sign up to be an ALS Advocate and make your voice heard.
 Click here to learn more about Pennsylvania Advocacy.

-Click here to watch how Gordie Miller has benefitted from the Scott A. Mackler Assistive Technology Program.
+Click here to watch how Gordie Miller has benefitted from the Scott A. Mackler, MD, PhD, Assistive Technology Program.

 Supporting Veterans With ALS